Cross Compound Air Pump

 Well it was time to mount the pump on the Daylight.
 Made room for a hydrostatic lubricator and air filter.

 Here are the two pumps with the dummy on the left.
 Most of the pumps are covered up by the skirting.
 Too bad... but it does fit in the tight space under that skirting!

 Here's a link for a video of the pump running on air when attached on the Engine.
 Air Pump on Daylight

 A few afterthoughts...

 Well, the pump ran great on steam for about an hour and then stalled.
 Once it cooled down, it ran great again for a while and then stalled again when hot.
 Wasn't sure what caused it.
 I figured it had to be lubrication and/or a binding issue caused by the heat.
 The air cylinders were taken off the pump to eliminate that as a cause.
 When the steam end of the pump was tested, it ran but had an uneven cycle.
 The reversing valve was adjusted and did the trick as it smoothed out the pump when it ran.
-The air cylinders were lubricated with high temp (550 deg) silicone grease and re-installed.
+The steam and air cylinders were lubricated with high temp (550 deg) silicone grease then re-assembled.
 The hydrostatic lubricator was re-adjusted for more oil to lube the "steam" side of the pump.
 To lubricate the "air" side of the pump, an oil fitting with a hinged cover was installed on top of the air cleaner.
 A squirt of air tool oil every few hours of running seemed to do the trick.
 The pump ran trouble free for over 2 hours on steam.
-Last thing to do is to powder coat the pump black.
-Then start to make a second one.
+Last thing to do was to paint the pump black and reinstall on the engine.

 Questions or problems regarding this web site should be directed to [heydan "at"